 Brette's Answer: If you were not legally married you cannot get an annulment.
 You can marry at any time if the first divorce has been finalized

-Dana's Question: My husband had a wedding ceremony in California 17 years ago to another woman, but no married license was applied for or turned into the state so that his "ex" could continue to claim widows' benefits from her late husband.
+Dana's Question: My husband had a wedding ceremony in California 17 years ago to another woman, but no marriage license was applied for or turned into the state so that his "ex" could continue to claim widows' benefits from her late husband.
 They lived together 13 years and then he left and moved to another state.
 Since there isn't common law in California, he assumed that he was not legally married to the other woman.
 We met and married last year.
 Now his "ex" has gone to a judge in California and requested a declaration of marriage.
 The judge issued the declaration without talking to my husband or being informed that he is now married to someone else.
 The judge dated the declaration back 17 years, which would pre-date our marriage.
 When we filled out the marriage license and it asked if he was free to marry, we believed he was since no such marriage existed at that time.
 What is the answer here?
-We get conflicting information from every lawyer we have contacted.
 We love each other and we want to remain together.

 Brette's Answer: I don't know the answer to this since much will depend on case law in your state.
 The safest answer, is get a divorce from the previous wife and have another marriage ceremony once that's done.